Travertine Stone Malaysia: What You Need to Know [2026 GUIDE]

 Travertine stone is having a moment in Malaysian interiors, and it's not hard to see why.

-That warm, banded texture and natural void pattern photographs beautifully, and it's showing up everywhere from landed house feature walls in Damansara to condo bathroom floors in Mont Kiara.
+That warm, banded texture and natural void pattern photographs beautifully, and it's showing up everywhere from bungalow house feature walls in Damansara to condo bathroom floors in Mont Kiara.

 But before you commit, there's quite a bit worth understanding: the price, the porosity, and whether it actually suits how Malaysians live and cook.
 This guide covers all of it.